Unthrottled/blog/_drafts/2017-05-12-Distributed-Tracing.md

 You spend the rest of the night with traumatizing stomach pains, leading up to the evacuation of the sandwich had for lunch.
 The experience was so awful, that it ruined chicken sandwiches entirely.
 It was not the sandwiches fault that you got sick, but even thinking about eating another is out of the question.
-How's the say go?
+How's the saying go?
 It only takes one bad apple to ruin the bunch?

 Having to wait one whole second to look at funny pictures might not seem up to par with total gastro-evacuation, but it might cause loss of users.
-Sure the first time, they might just chalk it up to just cursing Comcast for slow internet.
+Sure the first time, they might just chalk it up to just Comcast for providing third world internet connection speed.
-However, that can only go so far.
+However, that blaming a slow ISP, for inhibiting a quality does of funny cat photos, can only go so far .
 If the website in contiunousy slow, people might not want to use it at all.
+It is not worth having to wait internet eons to get what they want, and people will move on.

 So what does this have to do with distributed tracing?
 Well as it turns out, a whole bunch!
-Distributed tracing allows for break down of the latency tree in a micro-service architecture.
+Distributed tracing allows for an in-depth break down of a latency tree in a micro-service architecture.
-Essentally, a profiler, such as [yourkit](https://www.yourkit.com/), for web-service suite.
+Essentally, a profiler, such as [yourkit](https://www.yourkit.com/), for the cloud.
-It enables a more granular break down of the calls that are made and how long each one takes when an interaction with a service occurs.
+It enables a more granular break down a service call.
+Showing the interactions between services that are made and how long each one takes after they have recieved a request and finished with a response.
-Allowing for a more clear picture as to where things can be optimized for every transaction.
+Painting a more clear picture of a transaction.
+Hopefully, leading to a paths where optimiziations can be wired in to reduce response times.

 Continuing off of the previous example: we have Service Alpha.
 Service Alpha has a dependencies on both Service Bravo and Service Charlie.